Facebook and Instagram down for many users

 Facebook and Instagram have been hit by a service outage as some users in Ireland and around the world report being unable to access the social networks.

-Facebook has more than 2.2 billion users worldwide, while Instagram – which is owned by Facebook – has more than one billion active users.
+Facebook has more than 2.2 billion users worldwide, while Instagram – which is owned by Facebook – has more than 1 billion active users.

 According to website status monitoring service Down Detector, the problems at both sites began just before 1pm on Tuesday in the UK, but problems have also been reported across Europe, on the east coast of the US and in Asia.

-Neither Facebook or Instagram has commented on the cause of the issue. – PA
+Neither Facebook nor Instagram has commented on the cause of the issue. – PA